rtansf/cubify/README.md

 __PRE-REQUISITES__:

-    If you don't have **Python** installed, go get Python at: https://www.python.org/downloads/ If you don't have **MongoDB** installed, go get MongoDB at: https://docs.mongodb.org/manual/installation/ Make sure MongoDB is running and listening on default port 27017 to run the tutorials.
+    If you don't have Python installed, go get Python at: https://www.python.org/downloads/ If you don't have MongoDB installed, go get MongoDB at: https://docs.mongodb.org/manual/installation/ Make sure MongoDB is running and listening on default port 27017 to run the tutorials.

 **Note: You must have MongoDB running to use Cubify.**

-__UBUNTU LINUX__:
+__UBUNTU__:

     sudo apt-get install python-setuptools
+    sudo apt-get install build-essential
-    sudo apt-get install build-essential python-dev
+    sudo apt-get install python-dev
     sudo apt-get install python-numpy
     git clone https://github.com/rtansf/cubify.git
     cd cubify